KimJoon93/JAVA_Excel_Parsing/README.md

 # JAVA_Excel_Parsing
 POI Library by Apache

-## Before start...
+## Before get starting...
 I had a Excel file that has to be upload to my database.
 Each cells were mixed by  imformations, blanks, and formulas.
 And I had to parse ExcelFile in forms like "1","apple","red","","Round"...etc.
 So first, I decided to use Java and I found POI Library.

 ## What Library?
-There are some Library to use when we handle Excel.
-Most of people used POI Library.
+There were some Libraries to use when we handle Excel files with Java.
+When I surf in Internet most people used POI Library.
 Because there are version of Excel we could use.
-Most of people use higher version Excel, So we have to think of Excel version.
-I have 2007 version, so I used POI Library.
+Most of people use higher version Excel, so I have 2007 version and I used POI Library.

 ### POI Library
 - Download here : https://poi.apache.org/